YangLabHKUST/MRbenchmarking/README.md

 [Formatted IV data for MR analysis](https://zenodo.org/records/13832454/files/dataset-LDL-CAD.zip?download=1);

 ### Notes:
 (1) "Formatted GWASs" refers to the formatted summary-level data files generated after quality control from the original GWAS datasets.
-We have provided the download links for these original datasets in [Table GWASs.xlsx](https://github.com/YangLabHKUST/MRbenchmarking/blob/main/GWASs.xlsx).
 (2) "Formatted IV data for MR analysis" contains the following three types of files:
      "Tested Trait pairs": the exposure-outcome trait pairs to be analyzed;
      "MRdat": refers to the summary statistics of LD clumped IV sets for each trait pair tested which can be directed used for MR analysis;